Pluto: Atmosphere

 A near-true-color image taken by New Horizons after its flyby.
 Numerous layers of blue haze float in Pluto's atmosphere.
 Along and near the limb, mountains and their shadows are visible.

 Pluto has a tenuous atmosphere consisting of nitrogen (N_{2}), methane (CH_{4}), and carbon monoxide (CO), which are in equilibrium with their ices on Pluto's surface.
 According to the measurements by New Horizons, the surface pressure is about 1 Pa (10 μbar), roughly one million to 100,000 times less than Earth's atmospheric pressure.
 It was initially thought that, as Pluto moves away from the Sun, its atmosphere should gradually freeze onto the surface; studies of New Horizons data and ground-based occultations show that Pluto's atmospheric density increases, and that it likely remains gaseous throughout Pluto's orbit.

 New Horizons observations showed that atmospheric escape of nitrogen to be 10,000 times less than expected.
 Alan Stern has contended that even a small increase in Pluto's surface temperature can lead to exponential increases in Pluto's atmospheric density; from 18 hPa to as much as 280 hPa (three times that of Mars to a quarter that of the Earth).
 At such densities, nitrogen could flow across the surface as liquid.
 Just like sweat cools the body as it evaporates from the skin, the sublimation of Pluto's atmosphere cools its surface.
 Pluto has no or almost no troposphere; observations by New Horizons suggest only a thin tropospheric boundary layer.
 Its thickness in the place of measurement was 4 km, and the temperature was 37±3 K. The layer is not continuous.

 In July 2019, an occultation by Pluto showed that its atmospheric pressure, against expectations, had fallen by 20% since 2016.
 In 2021, astronomers at the Southwest Research Institute confirmed the result using data from an occultation in 2018, which showed that light was appearing less gradually from behind Pluto's disc, indicating a thinning atmosphere.
+However, a 2026 study of ten occultations from 2017 to 2023 showed the pressure actually stayed the same between 2015 and 2021 before dropping in 2022.
+The atmosphere pressure at 1275 km decreased 7±6 %, and it dropped 16±2 % for pressure at 1215 km when including haze.

 The presence of methane, a powerful greenhouse gas, in Pluto's atmosphere creates a temperature inversion, with the average temperature of its atmosphere tens of degrees warmer than its surface, though observations by New Horizons have revealed Pluto's upper atmosphere to be far colder than expected (70 K, as opposed to about 100 K).
 Pluto's atmosphere is divided into roughly 20 regularly spaced haze layers up to 150 km high, thought to be the result of pressure waves created by airflow across Pluto's mountains.